Unidata/thredds/docs/src/public/userguide/pages/tds_tutorial/production/EnableTslEncryption.md

      Tomcat also offers a `SSL/TLS HTTP/1.1 Connector` which utilizes `APR/native implementation`.
 Consult the <a href=\"http://tomcat.apache.org/tomcat-8.5-doc/config/http.html\" target=\"_blank\">documentation</a> to see if you should use this connector in lieu of the `NIO implementation SSL HTTP/1.1` connector.
    " %}

-   Specify the keystore file in the `certificateKeystoreFile` attribute of the `Certificate` element to tell Tomcat where to find your keystore (the path will be relative to `$TOMCAT_HOME` directory)
+   Specify the keystore file in the `certificateKeystoreFile` attribute of the `Certificate` element to tell Tomcat where to find your keystore (the path will be relative to `$TOMCAT_HOME` directory).

+   In this example, the keystore file is `$TOMCAT_HOME/conf/tds-keystore`:

    ~~~~xml
    <Connector port="8443"